 The beach town of Archachon is about an hour away from Bordeaux and we enjoyed a great day trip there.
 This is a popular place in July and August so be sure to book accommodation ahead if you want to stay on the beach.
-We were booked at the Ibis hotel in Bordeaux for a week so traveling in the morning and returning in the evening is also a convenient option.
+We stayed in Bordeaux for a week, and found traveling to Archachon in the morning and returning to Bordeaux in the evening is also a good option.

 Saint Emilion is a strikingly beautiful town to visit.
 The only downside is that it’s touristy, but some touristy places are worth visiting.
 And as Saint Emilion’s small train station is about 1km from town and not utilized by most tourists, we had a lovely, quiet and peaceful walk through the beautiful vineyards leading into town.

-Have questions about travel to France or elsewhere?
-Email me at [email protected] or leave a comment!
+Have questions about traveling to France?
+Email me at [email protected] or leave a comment below!